-Essential:
+Essential

-- A PhD in computer science, mathematics or related discipline and post-qualification research experience - An excellent documented track record of the ability to conduct and complete research projects, as witnessed by published peer-reviewed work (according to the experience of the candidate) - Possess sufficient specialist knowledge of and demonstrable experience in three or more of: quantitative/probabilistic modelling, quantitative verification, machine learning, data inference, game theory and controller synthesis - Background in model checking, probability, machine learning and optimisation - Proven track record of relevant publications - Proven ability to raise research funds through making grant applications - Proven experience of software development in relevant areas, such as constraint solving, machine learning, optimisation and equilibria - Ability to manage own academic research and associated activities - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings
+- Hold a PhD (or close to completion)1 in computer science, mathematics or related discipline and post-qualification research experience. - An excellent track record of peer-reviewed publications (according to the experience of the candidate). - Possess sufficient specialist knowledge of: foundations of machine learning and/or statistics, Gaussian processes, and probabilistic programming or Bayesian networks. - Experience of software development in relevant areas, such as statistical inference and optimisation. - Previous experience of contributing to publications/presentations. - Ability to manage own academic research and associated activities. - Ability to contribute ideas for new research projects and research income generation.